Intelligent design: Irreducible complexity

 The concept of irreducible complexity was popularised by Michael Behe in his 1996 book, Darwin's Black Box.

 The term "irreducible complexity" was introduced by biochemist Michael Behe in his 1996 book Darwin's Black Box, though he had already described the concept in his contributions to the 1993 revised edition of Of Pandas and People.
 Behe defines it as "a single system which is composed of several well-matched interacting parts that contribute to the basic function, wherein the removal of any one of the parts causes the system to effectively cease functioning".

 Behe uses the analogy of a mousetrap to illustrate this concept.
 A mousetrap consists of several interacting pieces—the base, the catch, the spring and the hammer—all of which must be in place for the mousetrap to work.
 Removal of any one piece destroys the function of the mousetrap.
 Intelligent design advocates assert that natural selection could not create irreducibly complex systems, because the selectable function is present only when all parts are assembled.
 Behe argued that irreducibly complex biological mechanisms include the bacterial flagellum of E. coli, the blood clotting cascade, cilia, and the adaptive immune system.

 Critics point out that the irreducible complexity argument assumes that the necessary parts of a system have always been necessary and therefore could not have been added sequentially.
 They argue that something that is at first merely advantageous can later become necessary as other components change.
 Furthermore, they argue, evolution often proceeds by altering preexisting parts or by removing them from a system, rather than by adding them.
 This is sometimes called the "scaffolding objection" by an analogy with scaffolding, which can support an "irreducibly complex" building until it is complete and able to stand on its own.

 In the case of Behe's mousetrap analogy, it has been shown that a mousetrap can be created with increasingly fewer parts and that even a single part is sufficient.

 Behe has acknowledged using "sloppy prose", and that his "argument against Darwinism does not add up to a logical proof."
-Irreducible complexity has remained a popular argument among advocates of intelligent design; in the Dover trial, the court held that "Professor Behe's claim for irreducible complexity has been refuted in peer-reviewed research papers and has been rejected by the scientific community at large."
+Irreducible complexity has remained a popular argument among advocates of intelligent design, but in the Dover trial the court took evidence that evolutionary explanations of supposed examples had already been published, and held that "Professor Behe's claim for irreducible complexity has been refuted in peer-reviewed research papers and has been rejected by the scientific community at large."